17 June 2018

 On your wedding day

 Many couples go straight from the ceremony to the reception.
-For my clients, I often suggest a 15-30-minute slot, for you both to escape to a quiet spot to have some alone time.
+I suggest factoring in a 15-30-minute slot to your schedule, for you both to escape to a quiet spot to have some alone time.
 Either directly after the ceremony or during the wedding reception.

 This time can be so special and intimate.
 The two of you can take a moment just to be with each other and reflect on the journey you’ve had and what is to come.
 As your wedding is just one day, your marriage is a journey for life.